ProtopointLLC/bodybytes-firmware/docs/dts.md

 ## 13 — Root cause summary

-bodybytes `u-boot.bin` loaded via JTAG (bypassing the SPL) produces no serial output because:
+Before the §7 fix, bodybytes `u-boot.bin` loaded via JTAG (bypassing the SPL) produced no serial output because:

 1. After `reset halt`, all SoC registers are in reset state: `AGPIO_CFG = 0` → MDI P2 pads in **analog EPHY mode**.
 2. The JTAG load goes directly to `u-boot.bin` at `0x80200000`.
 The SPL (`u-boot-spl.bin`) does not run.